Sea-Grapes/sveltemd/experiments/ideas.md

 Goals
 - html entities should only be allowed in pre/code blocks, and also any the user explicitly writes.
+- user written is handled using placeholder (SVELTEMD_i)
+- need to call decode() but avoid pre.
+Probably call decode(), then parse hast, visit

 Steps:
 1. replace all html entities with placeholder (this will secure ones written manually by user, in both body and script tags)